Faith in Everyone to Shine Brightly

 We encourage all children to be respectful of all faiths and tolerant of other beliefs.
 Our curriculum allows children to develop their knowledge and understanding of these faiths and beliefs and enables them to ask and explore life's 'big questions'.
 Our curriculum is broad, balanced and informed by our vision.

-At St Mary’s each term two specific Christian values are explored, celebrated, and lived out through our carefully planned curriculum.
-Our values, big questions and lessons taught are intertwined to ensure that our children can access the curriculum and have the opportunity, to shine brightly.
+Each term, two specific Christian values are explored, celebrated, and lived out through our carefully planned curriculum.
+Our values, big questions and lessons are intertwined to ensure that our children can access the curriculum and have the opportunity to shine brightly.
 Significant local, national, and international events are marked and celebrated with relevance and meaning.

-Religious Education at St Mary’s may be taught through Art, Drama, Storytelling and investigating artefacts.
+Religious Education at St Mary’s may be taught through art, drama, storytelling and investigating artefacts.
 We encourage children to develop a knowledge of the rich tradition of religious art and music; responding and reflecting on what they may learn from it.
-We try to bring in visitors and take children out to experience religion in the real world.
+We try to bring in visitors and take the children out to experience religion in the real world.

 Above all, we believe that the Christian values underpinning our education will enable the children to become confident, reflective, spiritual and morally aware people who can play a role in shaping modern Britain.

 Monitoring Plan evidence shows that (in line with age expectations):